d3d1rty/csci4000_exam/README.md

-#Assignment 5 - CSCI 2070 (APSU)
+#Final Exam - CSCI 4000 (APSU)
 ##About
-This project is an assignment for CSCI 2070 (Intro to Java) course at APSU.
-Being this is an educational project for a grade, collaboration isn't exactly the goal here.
-But if you feel that you can benefit from perusing my code, go for it!
+This project is the final exam for CSCI 4000.

 ##What it Does
-This project is a collection of small introductory classes.
+This project allows the user to store coordinate sets in the table and then applies a function to them.

 ##Usage
-Compile with `javac` and run with `java`.
-Each class is standalone.

-##Dependencies
-JDK 8
+XAMPP

 ##Academic Honesty
-Please, just keep in mind that academic dishonesty is probably (definitely) not tolerated by your educational institution, so come up with your own solutions.
-Besides, I sincerely doubt that your assignment has the same requirements as mine, so you will probably look like an idiot if you try to turn this in.
+I kept this repo private until after the deadline for the exam.

 ##Credits
 No outside assistance on this.